javier123454321/economic_equilibrium/README.md

 The compartamentalization is achieved throgh the use of ES Modules.
 The only import for the functionality application is handled through the app.js file in the main `src` folder.
 All other JavaScript files are imported into that, and run in the `renderApp()` function.

-The javascript is structured into snippets refered to as widgets in the application.
-These have a mixture of business logic and presentation logic.
-Further work on this would target these to get greater separation of concerns.
+The javascript is structured into snippets refered to as widgets in the application for UI functionality, and services for application logic.

 Ths sass files use a utility-first approach inspired by Tailwind css.
 I know that it can be controversial to put what seems like render logic on the markup, but this approach has proven to be one of the best ways to get consistent results in the application.
 A great article on separation of concerns between html and css by the author of Tailwind is [here](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).